bwright70/Guide-to-Legos/Wings.md

 Make a sketch on the bottom of the part create a diagonal line from the top edge of part to the left egde of the part.
 Dimension the top end point to be 8mm away from the top right corner and the bottom end point to be 8mm away from the bottom left corner.
 Then extrude remove the triangle created byv your sketch.

 <img src="Photos/Triangle(1).PNG">

+Make a sketch on the cut off bottom tube and draw a line to close the semi circle.
+Extrude remove up to the bottom face.

 ## Reflection